ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 This would create a new list `even_numbers` containing only the even numbers from the original list `numbers`.

 A dictionary comprehension is similar to list comprehension, but it creates a new dictionary instead of a list.
 It consists of a dictionary key expression followed by a `for` clause, then zero or more `for` or `if` clauses.
-The result is a new dictionary that is computed by evaluating the key and value expressions in the context of the `for` and `if` clauses.
+The result is a new dictionary computed by evaluating the key and value expressions in the context of the `for` and `if` clauses.

-For example, suppose we have a list of strings and we want to create a new dictionary that maps each string to its length.
+For example, suppose we have a list of strings, and we want to create a new dictionary that maps each string to its length.
 We could do this using a dictionary comprehension as follows:

 ```Python
 strings = ['cat', 'dog', 'bird']